What does Sri Lanka’s bankruptcy herald?345 million people around the world are struggling with hunger | TechNews Technology News

 The food shortage was a result of the government prioritizing achieving climate and ESG targets over food production, and one reason for the collapse of the Sri Lankan government was precisely because the authorities ordered farmers to switch from chemical to organic fertilizers in April 2021, resulting in a significant reduction in crops output, although the Sri Lankan government realized the seriousness and tried to turn things around in November 2021, but it was too late.

-The Dutch government has an ESG rating of 90.7, the third-lowest among European countries, but plans announced last month to slash nitrogen and ammonia emissions could force many farms to close, given the preference for ESG over food production, and It sparked massive protests reminiscent of the truck driver protests that took place in Canada earlier this year.
+The Dutch government has an ESG rating of 90.7, the third-lowest among European countries, but plans announced last month to slash nitrogen and ammonia emissions might force many farms to close, given the preference for ESG over food production, and It sparked massive protests reminiscent of the truck driver protests that took place in Canada earlier this year.

 Frustrated, angry, even hopeless